SmartBuild-Devices/build/DRAFT_SB4.md

 Those are the commonized support layers that include rules for a subset of custom ROMs.

-They should be prefixed with `-common` to be easily recognizable.
+They should be suffixed with `-common` to be easily recognizable.

 Examples: `aosp-common`, `lineage-common`.